-Hearings: After the members of the hearing panel are appointed, the Administrative and Professional Faculty Senate Vice President chair of CAPFA requests that each party to the grievance provide relevant documentation to be shared among the parties and the hearing panel.
-The panel holds its initial hearing with both principals present within 15 weekdays of receipt of the grievance by the Administrative and Professional Faculty Senate Vice President CAPFA.
-If the panel feels it needs to investigate the case further, or requires more information, or desires to hear witnesses, the hearing is adjourned until the panel completes the necessary work or scheduling can occur.
-The hearing is then reconvened as appropriate (and within the 45-day time frame required by this policy, unless agreed upon by both parties).
+Hearings: After the members of the hearing panelhearing panel members are appointed, the Administrative and Professional Faculty Senate Vice President requests that each party to the grievance provide relevant documentation to be shared among the parties and the hearing panel.
+The panel holds its initial hearing with both principals present within 15 weekdays of receipt of the grievance by the Administrative and Professional Faculty Senate Vice President.
+If the panel feels it-needs to investigate the case further, or-requires more information, or desires to hear witnesses, the hearing is adjourned until the panel completes the necessary work or scheduling can occur.
+The hearing is then reconvened as appropriate (and within the 45-day period required by this policy; unless agreed upon by both parties).

-Each party to the grievance may have a representative present during the sessions of the hearing at which testimony is presented.
-The representative may speak if so requested.
-Representatives may be legal counsel, if both parties are so represented, but if the grievant does not wish to have legal counsel at a hearing, neither party to the grievance may have legal counsel present.
+Each party to the grievance may have a representative present during the sessions of the hearinghearing sessions at, during which testimony is presented.
+The representative may speak if requested.
+Representatives may also be legal counsel, if both parties are so-represented, but if the grievant does not wish to have legal counsel at a hearingpresent, neither party to the grievance may have legal counsel present.

 These impartial panel hearings are administrative functions, not adversarial proceedings.
 Therefore, if legal counsels are present, they must understand that the proceedings do not follow courtroom or trial procedures and rules.
-Participation by legal counsel is at the invitation of the parties they represent and is subject to the rulings of the chair of the hearing panel.
+Participation by ILegal counsel iparticipatese at the invitation of the parties they represent and is subject to the rulings of the chair of the hearing panel.

-Findings and Recommendations: The hearing panel concludes its work and makes its recommendations within 45 weekdays of receipt of the grievance by the Administrative and Professional Faculty Senate Vice Presidentehair of CAPFA.
+Findings and Recommendations: The hearing panel concludes its work and makes its recommendations within 45 weekeekdays of receipt of the grievance by the Administrative and Professional Faculty Senate Vice President.
 The time limit for consideration may be extended by agreement of both parties.

-The hearing panel formulates written findings and recommendations regarding disposition of the grievance and forwards copies to the step three administrator and parties to the grievance.
+The hearing panel formulates written findings and recommendations regarding the disposition of the grievance and forwards copies to the step three administrator and parties to the grievance.

 Action of the Step Three Administrator: The step three administrator meets with the grievant within 10 weekdays after receiving the findings and recommendations of the hearing panel to discuss the case and advise the grievant about the prospects for disposition of the case.
-Within 10 weekdays of that meeting the step three administrator sends to the grievant the decision in writing concerning the disposition of the grievance.
-If the step three administrator's decision is fully consonant with (or exceeds) the recommendations of the hearing panel, or if it is satisfactory to the grievant even if it differs from the recommendations of the hearing panel, that ends the matter.
+Within 10 weekdays of that meeting, the step three administrator sends to the grievant the decision in writing concerning the disposition of the grievance.
+If the step three administrator's decision is satisfactory to the grievant, even if it differs from the recommendations of the hearing panelhearing panel's recommendations, then that ends the matter.
+If the step three administrator's decision is decision is fulentirely consonant with (or exceeds) the recommendations of the hearing panelhearing panel's recommendations, or if it is whether or not it is satisfactory to the grievant were if it differs from the recommendations the matter, and there is no further appeal.

-Step four: If the step three administrator's decision is not acceptable to the grievant and not consonant with the recommendations of the hearing panel, the grievant may appeal in writing to the president within 20 calendar days.
+Step four: If the step three administrator's decision is not consonant with the recommendations of the hearing panel and it is not acceptable to the grievantand not consonant with the recommendations of the hearing panel, only then may the grievant may appeal in writing to the university president.
+The appeal must be made within 20 calendar daysof the step three administrator's decision and itmust be in writing.
 The president's decision is final.

-7.0.3 Timeliness of Grievance and Procedural Compliance
+7.8.3 Timeliness of Grievance and Procedural Compliance